<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 1. Tractivity

-Tractivity is a UK stakeholder relationship management (SRM) platform with 25 years supporting the UK’s most regulated organisations, from energy and water companies to NHS trusts and central and local government.
+Tractivity is a UK stakeholder relationship management (SRM) platform with over 20 years supporting the UK’s most regulated organisations, from energy and water companies to NHS trusts and central and local government.
 It is built for long-running, auditable engagement, which is why it leads this list.

 Tracking and sentiment: every interaction, email, meeting note and survey response links to an individual stakeholder profile, building an unbroken record across the life of the programme.
 AI Sentiment and AI Summarise run inside Microsoft Azure UK South, and customer data is never used to train models.